scotteau/docker-ci-cd/README.md

 # docker-ci-cd

-Project for testing CI/CD pipeline with Jenkins
+Project for testing CI/CD pipeline with Jenkins.